drewshlee/Can-We-Predict-Life-Expectancy-And-How-Do-Three-Independent-Variables-Relate-To-Life-Expectancy-/README.md

 To investigate these the relationships among these three variables and life expectancy, I took a look at [WHO Life Expectancy Data through Kaggle](https://www.kaggle.com/kumarajarshi/life-expectancy-who).

+Can life expectancy be predicted?
+How do GDP per capita, schooling, and population factor into life expectancy?
+How can we use linear regressions and WHO data to predict life expectancy and analyze the relationships between these three variables and life expectancy?

 ## Data Sources